Radiative Energy Loss in a Temperature-Evolving QGP with Dynamical Constituents: Introduction

-Building on the dynamical energy loss formalism from our earlier works, we derive energy loss expressions by calculating all relevant Feynman diagrams in a finite-size QGP using finite temperature field theory and the Hard Thermal Loop (HTL) approach, and assuming local thermal equilibrium.
-This new formalism allows detailed calculations of radiative energy loss for arbitrary, spatially, and temporally varying temperature profiles, enabling high-$p_\perp$ observables to be used as precision tools for constraining QGP properties through tomography, as outlined in the Conclusion.
+However, since high-$p_\perp$ anisotropic flow observables ($v_2$, $v_3$, etc.) are particularly sensitive to the medium's evolution, extending the formalism to include time- and space-dependent temperature is essential for applying our model to QGP tomography, as outlined above.
+To this end, in this manuscript we extend our dynamical energy loss formalism~\cite{MD_PRC,DH_PRL} to incorporate the effects of an evolving QGP on radiative energy loss.
+Specifically, we derive energy loss expressions by calculating all relevant Feynman diagrams in a finite-size QGP using finite-temperature field theory and the Hard Thermal Loop (HTL) approach, under the assumption of local thermal equilibrium.
+The resulting formalism enables detailed calculations of radiative energy loss for arbitrary temperature profiles, where the temperature evolution serves as the only input.
+All other model parameters are fixed by theoretical considerations or standard literature values, allowing direct use of temperature profiles generated by bulk medium simulations without additional tuning.
+This makes high-$p_\perp$ observables powerful precision tools for constraining QGP properties.

+Notably, the energy loss expression derived in this manuscript forms the theoretical foundation of our DREENA framework~\cite{Zigic:2022xks,Zigic:2021rku,Stojku:2020wkh,Stojku:2021yow,Karmakar:2024jak,Karmakar:2023ity}, which has been systematically applied to high-$p_\perp$ hadron data to extract bulk QGP properties by combining low- and high-$p_\perp$ theory with experimental results.
+The present manuscript provides the full derivation underlying these applications, thereby addressing an important methodological advancement and ensuring transparency and rigor in the theoretical foundations of DREENA.
+Moreover, the same energy-loss formalism extends naturally to jet observables by accounting for out-of-cone radiation at a given jet cone size $R$.
+In fact, the derived expression provides a unified description applicable to both an individual parton ($R=0$) and a full jet ($R>0$) within the evolving medium.
+In this work we explore the jet aspect only qualitatively, using the jet cone parameter to illustrate basic trends, while deferring detailed quantitative predictions for jet observables to future studies.